-What Can a Handyman Do in Cleveland, Tennessee?
+What Can a Handyman Do Without a License in Cleveland, Tennessee?

 In Cleveland (Bradley County), most “handyman” work is legal without a Tennessee contractor license as long as each project stays under the state’s contractor licensing threshold (generally $25,000 total contract price including labor and materials).
 However, electrical, plumbing, HVAC/mechanical, and gas-related work are not covered by a handyman exemption—those trades are regulated separately and typically require licensed trade professionals and permits regardless of job price.